bjesuiter/throttle-async-rxjs-pipe/README.md

   The parameter n should be configureable when instantiating throttleAsync.
 - Make the parameter n dynamic by using the value of the `waitUntil$` observable as a number of how many events to emit next.
+- Add https://github.com/xripcsu/rxjs-watcher to help visualize the function of these operators

 ## Changelog